coderefinery/git-collaborative/_episodes/03-distributed.md

 Objectives:

-- Learn how to fork, modify the fork, and file a pull request towards forked repo.
+- Learn how to fork, modify the fork, and file a pull request towards the forked repo.
 - Learn how to update your fork with upstream changes.

 We will do this exercise on [GitHub](https://github.com) but also